MagicCube/mxframework-core/documents/getting-started.md

 > **Tips**
 >
->  Of course you can also build the MXFramework project manually, please strickly follow the script folder structure like what you see here.
+>  ou can also build the MXFramework project manually, please strickly follow the script folder structure like what you see here.
 >
 >  Alternatively, you can use other name for the script folder, and basically the folder could be put in anywhere as you like.
 But remember to change the `Script path` in the project properties dialog accordingly.